FAQ on Accommodations and Disability Services

 ReadSpeaker is a tool that allows all ECC students to listen to specific material on D2L.
 Check out this short video on the great benefits of ReadSpeaker.
 For other helpful videos on how to use this simple tool, visit:

-The Student Access and Disability Services Office has a select number of licenses of Kurzweil software, which provides audio support while you are reading articles, webpages, etc. Kurzweil also assists when writing papers because Kurzweil highlights text while you’re typing an essay, reads aloud what you have typed, and has other helpful tools for writing.
+The Student Access and Disability Services Office has a limited number of licenses for Kurzweil software, which provides audio support while reading articles, webpages, and other materials.
+Kurzweil also assists when writing papers because it highlights text while you’re typing an essay, reads aloud what you have typed, and has other helpful tools for writing.
 To learn more about Kurzweil, watch a demo of Kurzweil.
 Contact the Student Access and Disability Services Office by email at sds@elgin.edu to inquire if you qualify for a license of Kurzweil.

 Are there any apps to help me type my papers?